What is Makespace?

 No, we’re afraid not.
 The membership model is a really important part of making Makespace sustainable in the long-run – you’re not just paying to use Makespace, you’re paying to make sure it continues to exist and has a vibrant, creative community supported by good kit.

-If you’re visiting Cambridge, and know a Makespace member, they may be willing to show you Makespace as their Guest (they will need to be there too to let you in, show you around, and stick around whilst you are in Makespace).
+If you know a Makespace member, you can visit Makespace as their Guest (they will need to be there to let you in, show you around, and stick around whilst you are in Makespace).
 Please note that frequent Guests will need to become members.

 Can members really have 24/7 access?